joshuadavidthomas/django-template/README.md

 9. Create a new project in [Sentry](https://sentry.io) and add the DSN URL to `env.SENTRY_DSN` in `fly.toml`.

+10. Create a 'production' environment in the repository settings on GitHub and add the following secrets:

+-   `FLY_API_TOKEN` - Your Fly.io API token.
+-   `SENTRY_AUTH_TOKEN` - Your Sentry auth token.

 Note: You may need to change `env.DEBUG` to `True` in `fly.toml` to debug and fix any issues that arise during deployment.